xythobuz/glove80-dongle/README.md

 So I simply added the physical-layout and keymap related stuff that was missing, as explained in the [documentation for dongles](https://zmk.dev/docs/hardware-integration/dongle).
 This got me a working upstream ZMK Glove80 build with Dongle support.
 To get the underglow feature working just needed a mock led strip config in the dongle device tree so the setting is synced globally from the central to the peripherals.
+And with some unmerged upstream pull requests we even get battery level reporting of the peripherals via the USB dongle.

 ## Details